Non-Rigid Registration: Free Form Deformation¶

 moving_image_index = 7

-tx = bspline_intra_modal_registration(fixed_image = images[fixed_image_index],
+tx = bspline_intra_modal_registration(

-fixed_image_mask = (masks[fixed_image_index] == lung_label),
+fixed_image_mask=(masks[fixed_image_index] == lung_label),

 )

-final_errors_mean, final_errors_std, _, final_errors_max, final_errors = ru.registration_errors(tx, points[fixed_image_index], points[moving_image_index])
+) = ru.registration_errors(tx, points[fixed_image_index], points[moving_image_index])

-plt.hist(initial_errors, bins=20, alpha=0.5, label='before registration', color='blue')
+plt.hist(initial_errors, bins=20, alpha=0.5, label="before registration", color="blue")

-plt.hist(final_errors, bins=20, alpha=0.5, label='after registration', color='green')
+plt.hist(final_errors, bins=20, alpha=0.5, label="after registration", color="green")

 plt.legend()

-print('Initial alignment errors in millimeters, mean(std): {:.2f}({:.2f}), max: {:.2f}'.format(initial_errors_mean, initial_errors_std, initial_errors_max))
+f"Initial alignment errors in millimeters, mean(std): {initial_errors_mean:.2f}({initial_errors_std:.2f}), max: {initial_errors_max:.2f}"

-print('Final alignment errors in millimeters, mean(std): {:.2f}({:.2f}), max: {:.2f}'.format(final_errors_mean, final_errors_std, final_errors_max))
+f"Final alignment errors in millimeters, mean(std): {final_errors_mean:.2f}({final_errors_std:.2f}), max: {final_errors_max:.2f}"

-Initial alignment errors in millimeters, mean(std): 5.07(2.67), max: 14.02
+Initial alignment errors in millimeters, mean(std): 5.07(2.67), max: 14.02 Final alignment errors in millimeters, mean(std): 1.50(0.71), max: 3.69

 Another option for evaluating the registration is to use segmentation.
 In this case, we transfer the segmentation from one image to the other and compare the overlaps, both visually, and quantitatively.